-24, VOTING
+24. VOTING

 - 24.1 Each Member, with the exception of Hockey Québec and the Ontario Hockey Federation, is entitled to cast two (2) votes on any matter on which Members are entitled to vote. - 24.2 Hockey Québec and the Ontario Hockey Federation are each entitled to cast five (5) votes on any matter on which Members are entitled to vote. - 24.3 Decision shall be by a majority of the votes cast, unless the favourable vote of a larger proportion of the votes is required by these By-Laws.
 The Chair of the Board shall cast a ballot only in the event of a tie on any matter in which the Board is entitled to vote.
-In all other cases, the Chair shall not vote. - 24.4 Absentee voting is prohibited, except in the case of a meeting conducted in accordance with By-Law 20.5.
-If a vote is held during any meeting that occurs wholly by means of telephonic, electronic, or other communication facility, the Chair of the meeting shall ask each participant holding voting rights to vote orally, and shall add, tabulate and report the result to the participants.
-Voting by proxy is prohibited in all circumstances. - 24.5 At meetings other than those described in By-Law 20.5, voting shall be by a show of hands unless a ballot is demanded by a Member entitled to vote at the meeting, or the By-Laws specifically require a secret ballot. - 24.6 In lieu of conducting a formal vote on any resolution that can be adopted by a Ordinary Resolution, the Chair may ask the Members to indicate whether there are any objections to a particular resolution that has been put forward.
+In all other cases, the Chair shall not vote. - 24.4 If a vote is held during any meeting in which one or more voting Delegate is participating by means of telephonic, electronic, or other communication facility, the Chair of the meeting shall ask each participant holding voting rights to vote orally, and shall add, tabulate and report the result to the participants, unless a ballot is demanded by a Member entitled to vote at the meeting, or the By-Laws specifically require a secret ballot.

+- 24.5 Absentee voting and voting by proxy shall be prohibited in all circumstances. - 24.6 At meetings in which all voting Delegates are physically present in the same location, voting shall be by a show of hands unless a ballot is demanded by a Member entitled to vote at the meeting, or the By-Laws specifically require a secret ballot. - 24.7 In lieu of conducting a formal vote on any resolution that can be adopted by a Ordinary Resolution, the Chair may ask the Members to indicate whether there are any objections to a particular resolution that has been put forward.
 If any objections are noted, the resolution shall be put to a formal vote.
-If no objections are noted, the resolution shall be deemed to be adopted by consensus, and no formal vote will be required. - 24.7 A Special Resolution passed by the Members is required to make any amendment to the method of voting by Members not in attendance at a meeting, as described in By-Law 24.4.
+If no objections are noted, the resolution shall be deemed to be adopted by consensus, and no formal vote will be required. - 24.8 A Special Resolution passed by the Members is required to make any amendment to the method of voting by Members not in attendance at a meeting, as described in By-Law 24.4.